jlauinger/master-of-science/code/hacking/go-safer-evaluation/linter-evaluation-notes.md

 Plan:

- - [ ] Identify data set instances with `cast-header` label
+ - [x] Identify data set instances with `cast-header` label
- - [ ] Run go-safer on all of those files
+ - [x] Run go-safer on all of those files
- - [ ] See if there are false negatives or false positives
+ - [x] See if there are false negatives or false positives
- - [ ] Probably conclude that there is 100% recall and precision
+ - [x] Probably conclude that there is 100% recall and precision: well, no! :D
- - [ ] Compare go vet and go-safer findings overlap
+ - [x] Compare go vet and go-safer findings overlap
  - [ ] Manually go through some projects und look through slice header cast security, then run go-safer und see if there are false positive / false negatives.
 Idea: two projects each with many / medium / few unsafe usages / project size